angulardart/site-angulardart/src/angular/guide/attribute-directives.md

 [Template Syntax](template-syntax.html) page, for example, can change several element styles at the same time.

+There are two kinds of attribute directive:

+- [Class-based](#create-a-directive): A full-featured attribute directive,
+  implemented using a class.
+- [Functional](#functional): A stateless attribute directive, implemented using a top-level function.

-<a id="write-directive"></a>
+<a id="create-a-directive"></a>
-## Build a simple attribute directive
+## Create a class-based attribute directive

-An attribute directive minimally requires building a controller class annotated with `@Directive`, which specifies the selector that identifies the attribute.
+Creating a class-based attribute directive requires writing a controller class annotated with [@Directive()][], which specifies the selector that identifies the attribute.
 The controller class implements the desired directive behavior.